jonassvensson4/jsfour-dna/README.md

 * To be able to use this script you need to have "lastdigits" in your database.
 This is something that is used by my other scritps and that's why I've used it here as well.
 If you don't want it you have to rewrite some of the functions in server.lua.
 You could use my <a href="https://github.com/jonassvensson4/jsfour-register">jsfour-register<a/> instead of the regular esx_identity to generate lastdigits for every player.

-* Add a way to trigger the events, this is a menu for example:
+* Add a way to trigger this event:

 ```
-{label = 'DNA', value = 'dna'}

-if data.current.value == 'dna' then
   local player, distance = ESX.Game.GetClosestPlayer()

   if distance ~= -1 and distance <= 3.0 then
     TriggerEvent('jsfour-dna:get', player)
-  end
   end

   -- There's also a remove event which could be added to a menu or something..
   TriggerEvent('jsfour-dna:remove')
 ```

 ### SCREENSHOTS